 Content mapping is a strategic approach to creating helpful, relevant, informative, and timely content for your intended audience.
 In other words, it’s a process focused on delivering the right content, to the right people, at the right time, and in a way that matches the reader’s intent.
 Content mapping can be helpful in identifying gaps and opportunities in your content strategy.

-One of the most important components of content mapping involves the creation of buyer personas for different members of your audience (e.g., decision-maker vs. influencer) and their different stages of awareness and interest.
+One of the most important components of content mapping involves the creation of buyer personas for different members of your audience (e.g., decision-maker vs. influencer) and various stages of the buyer's journey.

 Who Typically Creates a Content Map?

 Creating a content map is usually the responsibility of whoever oversees the content program within your organization.
 Their titles might include Content Director, Content Strategist, Content Marketer, or Generalist Marketing Manager.